 Microfibre pillows are synthetic alternatives to down pillows.
 They are antiallergenic and free from animal parts.
 A great choice to save some money, and it is also a vegan option.

 Memory Foam pillows – These pillows are trendy nowadays.
-Memory foam is in relation to your body and reacts to your body heat and your weight.
+Memory foam is concerning your body and reacts to your body heat and your weight.
 It contours your head, neck, and shoulders to keep your body aligned.
-Memory foam is a heat retaining material, that can cause sweating and discomfort during the night.
+Memory foam is a heat retaining material that can cause sweating and discomfort during the night.

 Latex pillows – Latex pillows keep their shape very strictly and providing firmer support for your neck.
 They are very comfortable and help to maintain your sleeping position.

 Acti-Gel pillows – You could know them as cool or fresh pillows.
 They are made from breathable material and have a layer of acti-gel that can regulate temperature and keep your body cool at night.